plumj-am/asm/NOTES.md

 alongside my actual numbers so I switch to `movzx`.
 Idk yet if this is 100% correct but from what I know so far it's good.

-Data in the `section .bss` section does not take up space in the executable file unline the `section .data` section which stores static data.
+In NASM, data in the `section .bss` section does not take up space in the executable file unline the `section .data` section which stores static data.
+In FASM, unitialised data can be stored in the `segment readable writeable` segment and I believe this works in the same way as the `.bss` section in NASM, meaning it doesn't take up space in the executable file. `section .bss` in NASM appears to be the same as `segment readable` in FASM and stores static data.